sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

-# System builder deployment of Windows 10 for desktop editions
+# System builders deployment of Windows 10 for desktop editions

 You can use this guide to deploy Windows 10 to a line of computers.
 It provides prescriptive guidance for Windows 10 deployment, including online and offline customizations, and optional steps for specific scenarios.
 It is intended to help system builders (level 200 technicians) with both 64-bit and 32-bit configurations, and applies to Windows 10 for desktop editions (Home, Pro, Enterprise, and Education).